 And this little piggy went wee wee wee all the way home

-After a long day of learning about tax rates and the commodities market, most little ones are ready for bed.
+After a long day of learning about tax rates and commodities, most little ones are ready for bed.
 And the best way to get them ready is to sing a lullaby.

 Hush little baby don’t say a word